kaushik-rishi/rocketcp/README.md

 ---

--   The issue and PR's have linked templates, when you go ahead and create an issue or a PR please follow the template so that it will be easy for the maintainers to review your pull request or validate your issue
+-   The issue and PR's have linked templates, when you go ahead and create an issue or a PR please follow the template so that if will be easy for the maintainers to review you're pull request or validate you're issue
 -   The project maintainer(s) will let you know if there is any merge conflict and then it's you're job to resolve the merge conflict by taking the help of the mentor.

 ## Contributors: